 PRP knee tendon

 At Sports Health Northwest, we offer a variety of treatment options for individuals of all ages and injuries.
-Dr. David Westerdahl, has been providing ultrasound, guided interventions for over 15 years.
+Dr. David Westerdahl has been providing ultrasound guided interventions for over 15 years.
 One treatment option he commonly gets asked questions about is platelet rich plasma, also known as PRP injections.
-While many insurances view, PRP, as experimental, there are studies that have shown this to be of benefit in treating conditions like tennis elbow or other tendon and joint problems when other conventional treatments have failed. we commonly get asked questions about PRP by our patients.
+While many insurances view PRP as experimental, there are studies that have shown this to be of benefit in treating conditions like tennis elbow or other tendon and joint problems when other conventional treatments have failed.
+We commonly get asked questions about PRP by our patients.
 I’ll try to answer some of the most frequently asked questions below.

 1. Can I get PRP on the same day as I meet the doctor?